Producer and Co-Director

 Erin’s production experience ranges from writing and producing for scrappy start-up social enterprises to CNN International and documentary feature films.
 She’s won numerous film festival awards, two Peabody Awards, and an Emmy.
 Erin also enjoys curating and producing events, partnerships, and impact campaigns that bring people together to celebrate, collaborate, and educate.
 You can find IMBA MEANS SING, Erin’s first independent documentary feature film, on Netflix worldwide.
 Prior to independent filmmaking, Erin served in the Peace Corps in Madagascar, worked as a Writer/Producer at CNN, and most recently worked as the Director of Engagement for Points of Light, President George.
 H. W. Bush’s foundation.
 She is a lifelong volunteer, currently focused on NEXUS, the Atlanta BeltLine, and LEAD Atlanta.
 A multi-passionate soul, Erin also loves traveling and teaching yoga.
 Fun Clarkston fact: Erin’s been volunteering in Clarkston for over ten years; in fact, her 2nd date with her husband was volunteering with CNN and the Fugees Family in Clarkston.

 Joseph East is a documentary filmmaker.
-He’s worked nationwide covering subjects as diverse as climate change, animal rights, education, the Junior Olympics, youth arts and more.
+He has worked nationwide covering subjects as diverse as climate change, animal rights, education, the Junior Olympics, youth arts and more.
 Previous to joining the CLARKSTON team, Joseph was the Cinematographer/Editor for YOUR FANTASTIC MIND (airing on PBS fall 2018) and a Camera Operator for CHASING CORAL.
 Joseph also served as the Director/Cinematographer/Editor on his most recent feature documentary called I WILL DANCE, which has been broadcast on PBS in Colorado and the National Endowment of the Arts Southern Circuit Tour.

 Joseph has always loved the way storytelling and cinema bring people together from all walks of life.
 He is drawn to stories that challenge audiences to look closer at people and their common humanity.